Spink County is named for the Honorable S L Spink, who was a Yankton a territorial delegate in Congress from 1869 to 1871.

 Contractor: Standard Construction Company of Minneapolis, Minnesota

 Description: The building faces north and is a three story red colored brick, stone and concrete structure.
 The square shaped building is located on landscaped grounds in the center of Redfield.
 The first story is gray colored limestone and the upper stories are dark red brick.
 The north front has four tall stone columns rising from the second to third story.
 The limestone entablature carries the phrase “The Pedestal of Liberty is Justice.”
 The interior has a central rotunda rising to the top of the third story.
-The courtroom is located on the north side of the third story.
-The building houses the County Circuit Court of the 5th Judicial District and the County Magistrate Court.
+The County Circuit Court courtroom is located on the north side of the third story.
+The building houses the County Circuit Court of the 5th Judicial Circuit and the County Magistrate Court.

 See: The architect, Toltz, King & Day of St. Paul, Minnesota designed many courthouses.